Shanibmanzoor/SQL-projects/README.md

-# Power-bi-projects
+# SQL-projects
-This is a Power Bi end to end Projects
+This is a SQLend to end Projects